 Michael Youth, Counsel and Policy Director

-Kathleen Fleming brings over 20 years of human resources and over five years of communications experience to the North Carolina Sustainable Energy Association.
+Kathleen brings over 20 years of human resources and over five years of communications experience to the North Carolina Sustainable Energy Association.
 Prior to coming to the NC Sustainable Energy Association, she served as the Director of Human Resources and Communications at a pharmacovigilance company in the Research Triangle and as the Senior Manager of Human Resources at a biotechnology company.
-At the NC Sustainable Energy Association, she oversees the strategy of communications, membership, outreach and human resources.
-She leads the outreach in an effort to provide timely and effective communications as well as to grow and sustain the NC Sustainable Energy Association's membership and sponsorship base.
+At the NC Sustainable Energy Association, Kathleen works on NCSEA's outreach and community education, building key strategic relationships to advance our mission.
+She oversees the strategy of business development, membership, outreach and human resources.
+Kathleen also grows and sustains the NC Sustainable Energy Association's membership and sponsorship base.
 In her role, she promotes the NC Sustainable Energy Association's value among renewable energy and energy efficiency businesses and the public.
-She also coordinates the NC Sustainable Energy Association's educational and training events, networking receptions and the annual conference among other programs.

 Betsy McCorkle, Director of Government Affairs